pedrosanchezito/lewagon/01-OOP/02-System-Parameters/README.md

 # System Parameters

 Python scripts can read arguments passed on the command line.
+This may come in handy when you want to add options to your script.

 ## Getting started